Work-Study Dates & Policies

 Employers are strongly encouraged to hire their Work-Study students early to secure funding for the position.
 Students should not begin working until the hire is in progress and final approval is imminent.

 A Work-Study Balance Sheet is available to assist students and employers in determining the amount of Work-Study earned-to-date.
-The student and the employer are responsible for monitoring FWS gross earnings.
+The student and the employer are responsible for monitoring Work-Study gross earnings.

 «TIP» Review the student’s Work-Study Balance Sheet immediately after each payroll.